 The unintended consequence of this legislation is that women who are not victims of any domestic violence might become highly motivated to make a false allegation if it might mean gaining an advantage for certain immigration issues, especially when a marriage ends and divorce is contemplated.

-Finding an Attorney for DV Cases with Immigration Consequences
+Finding an Attorney for Immigration in Domestic Violence Cases

 It is important for any criminal defense attorney that represents individuals for domestic violence charges to understand how immigration law impacts domestic violence cases.
 Contact an attorney at the Sammis Law Firm to discuss the particular facts of your case.